Reviews You Can Rely On

 Heel Stack Height and Cushioning

 Stack height is the amount of material underneath the heel.
-While larger amounts of stack can translate to more cushion and impact protection, it can also cause more instability when too high.
-Through precise measurements in our lab, we found significant variations in stack height across our test group.
+While a higher stack can translate to more cushion and impact protection, it can also cause instability when too high.
+There is significant variation in stack height across our test group, and each variety has its pros and cons.

-The Dansko Professional features the highest stack height at 51 millimeters in the heel, which provided excellent shock absorption but came at the cost of added weight and a somewhat clunky feel.
-Hoka is known for their thick, plush midsoles, which we see in the Bondi SR and Clifton 10, boasting 41 millimeters and 38 millimeters, respectively.
+The Dansko Professional features the highest stack height at 51 millimeters in the heel.
+This provided excellent shock absorption but came at the cost of added weight and a somewhat clunky feel.
+Hoka sneakers are known for their thick, plush midsoles, which we see in the Bondi SR and Clifton 10, boasting 41 millimeters and 38 millimeters, respectively.
 The Brooks Ghost Max 2 and New Balance Fresh Foam X 1080 v13 both feature generous stack heights at 37 millimeters.
 During our 10,000-step test, these shoes excelled at absorbing impact on concrete surfaces.
 However, we found that higher stack heights generally corresponded with reduced stability, particularly during lateral movements.
-The Nike Motiva managed to overcome this tendency somewhat through its wider base design, still featuring a 32-millimeter heel stack.
+The Nike Motiva managed to overcome this tendency somewhat through its wider base design, while still featuring a 32-millimeter heel stack.

 The Hoka Transport and On Cloud 6 hit what we consider the sweet spot for most users.
 With heel stack heights of 34 and 29 millimeters, respectively, these shoes provided ample cushioning for long walks while maintaining good stability and ground feel.
 The Altra Experience Flow particularly impressed us in this category, offering excellent protection while preserving proprioception through its balanced design, with a 30-millimeter heel stack.